sourcegraph/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-06-07

+@jhchabran This morning, we started seeing linter errors such as https://buildkite.com/sourcegraph/sourcegraph/builds/152538#01813cb1-4def-4b96-9ad5-f7a2fcc39403.
+We did not manage to reproduce those errors locally, neither on our laptops or within linux VMs.
+Heck, even on CI, when running the linter it passed.
+This was the hint that we're seeing a race in between the Go generators and the docsite checker.
+After trying a few hacks, I simply disabled the docsite linter until we can fix the whole issue.

 ## 2022-06-02

 @jhchabran Noah stumbled on an edge case where we're trying to use `os.Rename` across different partitions which always fail.
 Fix in https://github.com/sourcegraph/sourcegraph/pull/36469 DURATION=10m